 The department conducts a seminar program during the regular school year.
+The department seminar is core component of the department's intellectual life, and students are expected to participate fully in it.
 Seminars are usually held at a regular scheduled date and time each semester.
-Graduate students are required to register for one credit hour of seminar each fall and spring semester during their graduate program.
+Graduate students are required to register for one credit hour of AAEC 8010 seminar each fall and spring semester during their graduate program.
+Once they have entered candidacy, PhD students are exempt from this requirement.